ga4gh-duri/ga4gh-duri.github.io/researcher_ids/ga4gh_passport_v1.md

-Normally a Passport like this would include [Passport Visa Format](#passport-visa-format) entries as JWS Compact Serialization strings, however this example shows the result after the Embedded Tokens have been unencoded into JSON (and reduced to include only the payload) to be more reader-friendly.
+Normally a Passport like this would include [Passport Visa Format](#passport-visa-format) entries as JWS Compact Serialization strings, however this example shows the result after the GA4GH Visas have been unencoded into JSON (and reduced to include only the payload) to be more reader-friendly.